 Girl Carnivore EXPERT RECIPE TIPS

-• Boneless and skinless chicken thighs are best.
+• Where we are normally a fan of bone-in chicken pieces, we feel boneless and skinless chicken thighs are best for this recipe.
 These cook in just the right amount of time to achieve that perfect crisping of the outer layer while remaining tender and juicy on the inside.
-Skinless is the way to go if you don’t want the crunchy outer texture to rip away on the first bite.
+And the dark meat is more juicy than chicken breast.
+Skinless is the way to go if you don’t want the crunchy outer texture to rip away on the first bit, although we love it when we’re making fried chicken sandwiches

 Keep the waffles warm while you cook.